jrhut/esextract.jl/README.md

 Pkg.add("PyCall")
 ```

-At this point if you are using a venv virtual environment you need to configure you julia python variable
+At this point if you are using a venv virtual environment or non default python you need to configure you julia python variable

 Use ```ENV["PYTHON"] = "path/to/venv/bin/python"``` to do this then call ```Pkg.build("PyCall")``` to rebuild the package.